Simultaneous communication

 Simultaneous communication, SimCom, or sign supported speech (SSS) is a technique sometimes used by deaf, hard-of-hearing or hearing sign language users in which both a spoken language and a manual variant of that language (such as English and manually coded English) are used simultaneously.
 While the idea of communicating using two modes of language seems ideal in a hearing/deaf setting, in practice the two languages are rarely relayed perfectly.
 Often the native language of the user (usually spoken language for the hearing person and sign language for the deaf person) is the language that is strongest, while the non-native language degrades in clarity.
 In an educational environment this is particularly difficult for deaf children as a majority of teachers who teach the deaf are hearing.
 Results from surveys taken indicate that communication for students is indeed signing (about 2/3 of the population of students), and that the signing leans more toward English rather than ASL.

+Simultaneous Communication by hearing signers is criticized in the Deaf community because of the degradation of sign quality.
+It is believed that SimCom is performed for the benefit of a hearing audience and at the expense of the Deaf audience.
+As such, Deaf teachers often discourage the use of SimCom to their students.